MissionMarsFourthHorizon/operation-remote-resupply/Module 3/Operation Remote Resupply, Part 3.md

 - [Visual Studio Community 2017](https://www.visualstudio.com/vs/) or higher
 - A computer running Windows 10 that supports hardware emulation using Hyper-V. For more information, and for a list of requirements, see https://msdn.microsoft.com/en-us/library/mt228280.aspx.
-- An active [GitHub](https://github.com/ "GitHub") account or sign up for one free at [https://github.com/join](https://github.com/join "https://github.com/join").
+- A GitHub account.
+If you don't have one, sign up for free at https://github.com/join.

 If you wish to build and run the iOS version of the app, you also have to have a Mac running OS X 10.11 or higher, and both the Mac and the PC running Visual Studio 2017 require further configuration.
 For details, see https://developer.xamarin.com/guides/ios/getting_started/installation/windows/.